yasuhiroinoue/DiscordBotGeminiAPI/README.md

 ## Usage

 *   **Text Conversation**: Mention the bot or send a direct message (DM) to the bot to start a conversation.
-*   **Image Recognition**: Upload an image with or without accompanying text, and the bot will analyze and respond to its content.
+*   **File Recognition**: Upload an file with or without accompanying text, and the bot will analyze and respond to its content.
 *   **Reset Conversation History**: Send `RESET` to clear the conversation history.

 ## Important Notes